 With effect from the date of approval, this Standard announces the adoption of the external document on a restricted basis for use in the European Cooperation for Space Standardization (ECSS) system.

-This standard may be tailored for the specific characteristic and constraints of a space project in conformance with clause 7 of this standard.

 Normative references

 The following normative documents contain provisions which, through reference in this text, constitute provisions of this ECSS Standard.
 For dated references, subsequent amendments to, or revisions of any of these publications do not apply.
 However, parties to agreements based on this ECSS Standard are encouraged to investigate the possibility of applying the most recent editions of the normative documents indicated below.
 For undated references the latest edition of the publication referred to applies.